 This one’s a given.
 You can’t track AP performance without knowing how many invoices you receive.
 Track invoice numbers in a set period – monthly or quarterly – and you’ll be able to work out other metrics such as discounts achieved, manual interventions required and the average cost per invoice.

 Every business process has a cost – from staff time to software subscriptions.
-Working out your AP costs and dividing them by the number of invoices you process gives you your cost-per-invoice.
+Working out your AP costs and dividing them by the number of invoices you process gives you your cost per invoice.
 This is helpful because it shows you what costs contribute to team overheads and provides a benchmark for monitoring them.
-Research shows a $10 discrepancy in cost-per-invoice between the best performers and the rest of the field.

 Invoice cycle time

 This is the average time it takes from receipt of an invoice to payment.
 It can tell you whether your processes are fast or flagging.
-If your cycle time is high, it could mean you have processes that need optimizing or bottlenecks in your workflow.
+If your cycle time is high, it could mean you have AP processes that need optimising or bottlenecks in your workflow.

 Invoices paid on time